 Learner profiles are invaluable not only for charting student progress but for engaging them on more than one level.
 “Crossover” activities combining multiple interests and group projects designed to accentuate each student’s strengths becomes easier as well.
 Learner profiles not only help a teacher better design instruction and materials, but can also offer learners a way to develop agency as they become increasingly aware of how they learn best.

 Power tip: Use Evernote to create learner profiles, adjust them, and even share them with parents and students.
 If you’re on a paid Evernote plan, try saving a blank learner profile as a custom template, tailored to fit the specific needs of you and your students.
 Use tables, add images, and even enable access to resources with live links.
 Evernote’s workflow-sharing ability gives parents a quick, yet comprehensive, overview of how their child is doing and allows students to better assess and understand their educational strengths and weaknesses.

 Stay on top of admin tasks

-In addition to keeping track of attendance and turning in grades, there are a sweep of district, county, state, and federal mandates that need attention, as well as assessments to prepare, technology to learn and implement, committees to run, parents to brief, etc. And while the experts say teachers should not be routinely required to undertake clerical or administrative tasks that do not call for them to exercise their professional skills and judgment, it is nevertheless inevitable and can be time-consuming.
+In addition to keeping track of attendance and turning in grades, there are a sweep of district, county, state, and federal mandates that need attention, as well as assessments to prepare, technology to learn and implement, committees to run, parents to brief, etc.

 Evernote is designed to consolidate and organize all of the information related to these admin responsibilities in a single app.
 Think of it as your compass to give you direction and control.
 That, in turn, frees up your time to concentrate on what you know best, and the reason why you became a teacher in the first place.

 It takes a big heart to shape little minds